 - 1 clove garlic , minced

 Snap or cut off the woody ends of the asparagus spears.
-Then place spears in a baking dish.
+Then place spears in a shallow dish.

 Add the dressing and toss to coat.
 If making dressing: just whisk ingredients together before coating the asparagus.

 Spread the pears out in a single layer on a baking sheet.
 Bake for 9-10 minutes (narrow spears) 10-12 minutes (fat spears).
 Then toss in pan and return to oven to bake for another 8-9 minutes.